 Since it was demonstrated that the genetic diversity of the VNIIMK lines significantly differs (Chapter 4.2), the comparison between the previously identified SNPs (Jan et al., 2019; F. Li et al., 2014; S. Liu et al., 2020; C.-M. Qu et al., 2015; D. Wei et al., 2019) were compared to SNPs from the present study.
 To do so, SNPs associated with glucosinolate content for which the physical location was known were located in the genomic assembly used in the present study within the frame of 100kb.
 As a result, no significant associations for SNPs from the previous studies were identified.
 This could be explained by the difference in genetic background identified by PCA.
 Additionally, a smaller amount of the significant SNPs identified may be due to the fact that previous studies included larger amounts of accessions demonstrating broader trait variance of glucosinolate content ranging from 8 to 146 micromoles per gram of fresh weight (Jan et al., 2019; F. Li et al., 2014; S. Liu et al., 2020).
+Another reason could be related to different environmental conditions in the present and previous studies, namely none of the previous studies were carried out in the environmental conditions of the Krasnodar region.
+In turn, the variability of the glucosinolate content is affected by environmental factors (Bohine & Trdan, 2012). furthermore, QTLs controlling glucosinolate only under specific environmental conditions were identified (He et al., 2018).
+As the SNPs identified in the present study were specific only for the VNIIMK accessions their application for other non-related germplasms could be limited.
+Thus they should be first tested before the development of marker-assisted selection approaches.

 After the genetic associations were identified, scanning for potential candidate genes was performed within the 100kb region upstream and downstream of the significant SNPs.
-Such distance was selected as the $r^2$ for this region remained high according to the LD analysis performed for the studied cohort $r^2$ value equalling 0.25 or more was specific for more than 30% of SNP pairs located within the 100 kb frame (Figure 4.4.1).
+The such distance was selected as the r^2 for this region remained high according to the LD analysis performed for the studied cohort r^2 value equalling 0.25 or more was specific for more than 30% of SNP pairs located within the 100 kb frame (Figure 4.4.1).
 Additionally, the same distance was used in the previous LD mapping studies in rapeseed to identify candidate genes (Guan et al., 2019; Q. Zhou et al., 2018; Q. Zhu et al., 2019).

-Two significant SNPs SA7 26967214 and SA7 26967217 were localized within the intergenic region of genes for the U-box domain-containing protein 35-like and MTERF2 chloroplastic-like.
+Two significant SNPs SA7 26967214 and SA7 26967217 and two marginally significant SA7 26967211 and SA7 26967241 were localized within the intergenic region of genes for the U-box domain-containing protein 35-like (NCBI GeneID: 106357364) and MTERF2 chloroplastic-like (NCBI GeneID: 106354661).
 Both genes were not previously discussed in terms of regulation of glucosinolate concentration.
-Further analysis of the adjacent 100kb region revealed gene encoding BES1/BZR1 homolog protein 4-like located 75.3 kb downstream of the significant SNPs.
+Further analysis of the adjacent 100kb region revealed gene (NCBI GeneID: 106354679) encoding BES1/BZR1 homolog protein 4-like located 75.3 kb downstream of these four SNPs (SA7 26967214, SA7 26967217, SA7 26967211, SA7 26967241).
 This BES1 of the BZR family proteins was previously shown to be involved in brassinosteroid-dependent signaling and regulating the glucosinolate biosynthesis pathway (Guo et al., 2013).
-Additionally, kb downstream of the significant SNPs, a gene encoding histone 38.1 identified.
-Genes histone acetvltransferase HAC1 was encoding HAC1 acetyltransferase regulate senescence of the leaves, additionally it was demonstrated that the knockout mutants of Arabidopsis thaliana show down-regulation of genes encoding proteins involved in glucosinolate biosynthesis (Hinckley et al., 2019).
+Additionally, 38.1 kb downstream of the significant SNPs, a gene (NCBI GeneID: 106354656) encoding histone HAC1 was identified.
+Genes acetyltransferase encoding HAC1 histone acetyltransferase regulate senescence of the leaves, additionally it was demonstrated that the knockout mutants of Arabidopsis thaliana show down-regulation of genes encoding proteins involved in glucosinolate biosynthesis (Hinckley et al., 2019).